 Conversely, a more rapid tempo, although typically avoided during the initial phases of rehabilitation, can be instrumental later on in augmenting muscle strength and cardiovascular vitality.
 This adaptation becomes advantageous once healing has significantly progressed, and robustness has been restored.

-Coordinating your breathing with exercise tempo is paramount as well.
+Coordinating your breathing with exercise tempo is paramount.
 A widely accepted practice is to exhale during the portion of the exercise requiring maximal exertion and to inhale during the more relaxed or recuperative phase.
 Adhering to this breathing rhythm can amplify the rehabilitation's efficacy by optimizing performance, staving off light-headedness due to insufficient oxygen, and assisting in blood pressure regulation.
 Moreover, it fosters conscious, intentional movement, an essential aspect in the path to recovery.

 Key Points: